ejuhjav/symfony-docs/workflow.rst

 Creating a Workflow
 -------------------

-A workflow is a process or a lifecycle that your objects go through.
-Each step or stage in the process is called a *place*.
-You also define *transitions*, which describe the action needed to get from one place to another.
+The workflow component provides an object-oriented way to define a process or the life cycle that an object undergoes.
+Each step or stage in the process is called a *place*, and each action that connects these places is called a *transition*.
+The options available for transitions depend on the workflow type; for more details,
+:doc:`see article </workflow/workflow-and-state-machine>`

 .. image:: /_images/components/workflow/states_transitions.png
     :alt: An example state diagram for a workflow, showing transitions and places.